AKEric/skinner/README.md

 Skinner is closed source code:  You are welcome to use it for your benefit for free without restriction, but the secret sauce is kept behind the counter.

+By using/installing it you're accepting all repsonsibilities for its usage, and release me from all liability.

 Skinner is obfuscated via [PyArmor](https://pyarmor.dashingsoft.com/)

 If you have interest in purchasing the source for your production, please contact me for pricing info. ```warpcat at gmail dot com```